mylette/vim-gym/tutorial/place_01.rst

 ..
 Attention::

-  To follow the tutorial open this file in Vim/Neovim from the dierctory where the file is located.
-This ensures that the ``pwd`` in your Vim is set approprietly for multi-file manipulation.
+  To follow the tutorial open this file in Vim/Neovim from the directory where the file is located.
+This ensures that the ``pwd`` in your Vim is set appropriately for multi-file manipulation.

 Before jumping anywhere, type ``:pwd`` (without the quotes, sorry for quotes but they are a part of reStructuredText markup language syntax)